Introduction to Configuring ADF Faces

 ·

-Context parameter javax.faces.STATE_SAVING_METHOD
+Context parameter javax.faces.STATE_SAVING_METHOD with the value

 of client